 According to Eventbrite, more than 25 percent of all traffic to event registration forms comes from social media.

-So that means that you’ve got to create a solid social strategy to get your event in front of as many users as possible, from as early as possible before the conference, all the way through until it’s over.
+So that means you’ve got to create a solid social media marketing strategy to get your event in front of as many users as possible.
+Your conference marketing strategy should start as early as possible before the conference, all the way through until it’s over.

 A conference social handle.

 Instagram and Twitter are among the most popular social platforms for events, so be sure to set up handles on each.